The Real New Testament Church

 God, the King of kings, reigns over a kingdom.
 The primary word translated “kingdom” in the Old Testament is the Hebrew word malkuth (mal-kooth') (1 Chronicles 11:10; 14:2; Psalm 45:6; 103:19; 145:11-13; Daniel 10:13; etc.).
 In the New Testament, “kingdom” is translated from the Greek word basileia (bas-il-i'-ah) (John 3:3-5; Acts 1:3; Romans 14:17; 1 Corinthians 4:20).
 According to George Eldon Ladd, “The primary meaning of both the Hebrew word malkuth in the Old Testament and of the Greek word basileia in the New Testament is the rank, authority, and sovereignty exercised by a king.”
 He further clarified, “A basileia (kingdom) may indeed be a realm over which a sovereign exercises his authority; and it may be the people who belong to that realm and over whom authority is exercised; but these are secondary and derived meanings.”[1]

-To restate, the original languages of the Bible indicate that the “kingdom of God” is first and foremost indicative of the sovereign authority of God.
+To restate, the original languages of the Bible reveal that the “kingdom of God” is first and foremost indicative of the sovereign authority of God.
 Derived from this primary meaning, it only secondarily refers to a realm or people.
 Consequently, when Jesus said, “But seek first His kingdom and His righteousness,” He was not first suggesting that mankind should seek a realm or people but personal submission to divine authority.
 (Matthew 6:33)

 Although derived and secondary, the realm and people of the kingdom cannot be entirely ignored.
 Consequently, the “kingdom of God” can be defined as follows: